shahzaibraza37/CFD/README.md

+# Running the simulation
-# To run the simulation write hte following command
+To run the simulation write the following command.
 ./Allrun